tristandunn/github-voice/README.markdown

 ### query

 Custom query options passed to the GitHub API.
-See [Issues | GitHub API](http://developer.github.com/v3/issues/) for more details.
+See the [GitHub Issues API](http://developer.github.com/v3/issues/) for more details.

 ### text.description